East Troublesome Fire: Background

 The period between July 1, 2020, and the East Troublesome Fire's ignition was the driest recorded such period in history at the Grand Lake climate station, where records dated back over a century.
 The fire also burned through large stands of lodgepole pine affected by bark beetles.
 Estimates of the proportion of trees killed by bark beetles in the area the fire made its unprecedented run through were as high as 70 to 90 percent.

 The number of wildfires that have burned areas ≥10000 acre in Colorado has increased dramatically in the 21st century, but the most active months of the year for wildfire activity in the state are typically June and July.
 The East Troublesome Fire was the third-latest ≥10000 acre fire ever recorded in the state: only the Junkins Fire in 2016 and the Calwood Fire in 2020 ignited later.

 Cause

 The East Troublesome Fire's precise cause is not known.
 It was first detected when an elk hunter noticed a plume of smoke shortly after 12:00 p.m.
 MDT on Wednesday, October 14, in the wilderness north of Kremmling and reported it to 911.
-Based on evidence gathered at the fire's origin, U.S. Forest Service investigators determined it was human in origin.
+Based on evidence gathered at the fire's origin, U.S. Forest Service investigators determined it was of human origin.
 Based on the location and time of year of the ignition, "it may have been caused by a hunter or a backcountry camper, and possibly by accident," according to a Forest Service press release issued June 3, 2022.
 Investigators said they would continue to try to identify the person responsible.